 Prepare to backpack the Enchanted Valley trail

-As mentioned, you are required to have a bear can in the Quinault River area.
-Store all your food and any other scented items like toothpaste, toothbrush, and hand sanitizer.
+As mentioned, you must have a bear can in the Quinault River area.
+Store all your food and other scented items like toothpaste, toothbrush, and hand sanitizer.

-A bear can is a lidded container that bears are unable to open or bite through.
-This protects your food as well as safeguards your camp from interested bears looking for something to eat.
+A bear can is a lidded container that bears cannot open or bite through.
+This protects your food and safeguards your camp from interested bears looking for something to eat.

-Store, all items in the bear can once you reach camp and place about 50-100ft from any occupied camp spot.
+Store all items in the bear can once you reach camp and place them about 50-100ft from any occupied camp spot.